andrenbrandao/advent-of-code/2023/day8/part2/README.md

 - Pop all sources from the queue
 - Execute the same instruction for all of them
 - Add their next nodes to the queue
+- Repeat

+**This algorithm takes too long.
+How to optimize it?**

+We can run the original algorithm for each source and count the steps.
+Then, find the Least Common Multiple of them.

+## Results

+- Non-Optimized: too long
+- Optimized: 3 ms